 What is online, tele music therapy?

-On your laptop, computer or mobile device, a board certified music therapist provides music therapy, live, through a video connection over the Internet (like Zoom or FaceTime).
+On your laptop, computer or mobile device, a board certified music therapist provides music therapy, live, through a video connection over the Internet.
 Your music therapist visits you online, wherever you are.

-Your board certified music therapist ensures that the ethical and professional standards of practice, as defined by The Certification Board for Music Therapists, are upheld throughout the process of providing tele music therapy services.
+Your music therapist being board certified ensures that the ethical and professional standards of practice, as defined by The Certification Board for Music Therapists, are upheld throughout the process of providing tele music therapy services.

 Why choose tele music therapy?